 PERJETA is indicated for use in combination with Herceptin® (trastuzumab) and chemotherapy for the adjuvant treatment of patients with HER2+ early breast cancer (EBC) at high risk of recurrence.1

-See the PERJETA iDFS data
+See the PERJETA iDFS and OS data

 See the updated recommendation from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®)